 When eligible for special bundle pricing, the customer is purchasing the bundle variant, the one where the inventory is N/A. Within Shopify, N/A means that the inventory is unlimited and not being tracked.
 Because that bundle variant is technically in stock, Shopify's inventory validation doesn't kick in.

 After the sale, Bundles reduces the parent variant inventory by the quantity purchased.
-Once the parent variant has been reduced to zero, the bundle variant will switch from N/A to zero, making the product unavailable for purchase.
+Once the parent variant has been reduced to zero, the bundle variant changes from N/A to zero, making the product unavailable for purchase.
 Until this occurs the bundle variant is able to be purchased.

-To better illustrate this, suppose a t-shirt has 3 in stock.
+To better illustrate this, suppose a t-shirt has three in stock.
 When looking at the product within Shopify, it would look like this:

 - shirt - 3 in stock